EngMarchG/SHM_deeplearning/README.md

 # Structural Health Monitoring (SHM) Using Advanced Deep Learning Techniques

-This repository presents a comprehensive exploration of Structural Health Monitoring (SHM) methodologies through sophisticated deep learning and numerical modeling.
+This repository presents a comprehensive exploration of Structural Health Monitoring (SHM) methodologies through state-of-the-art deep learning methods and rigorous numerical modeling.
 Originating from extensive research, the code and analyses presented here correspond to Chapters 3, 4, and 5 of my thesis, covering a wide range of structural types—from simple framed structures and bridge trusses to experimental validation of numerical integrity.

 ## Quick Links